BestTimesToVisit.com Logo

 How do I get around Pittsburgh without a car?

-Beyond the big museums, what are some unique Pittsburgh experiences?
+Beyond the big museums, what are some unique Pittsburgh experiences I shouldn't miss?

-What's a local food or drink I should try that most tourists miss?
+What's a local food or drink I should try while I'm in Pittsburgh?

 Are there any local customs or etiquette I should be aware of?

-Pittsburghers are generally friendly and down-to-earth, but we tend to be a bit reserved at first.
+Pittsburghers are generally friendly and down-to-earth, but they can be a bit reserved at first.
 Don't be surprised if people strike up conversations on the bus or at a coffee shop – it's just part of the local charm.
-Also, tipping is standard for service industry workers, just like anywhere else in the US, so factor that into your budget.
+Also, tipping is standard for service staff, similar to most of the US, so keep that in mind for restaurants and bars.

-What's the best way to experience Pittsburgh's famous hills and views?
+What's the best way to experience Pittsburgh's 'neighborhood feel'?

 Ready to Plan Your Trip?